-Therefore I will be inventorying the stands to see the changes in growth in accordance to the various treatments of the forest.
+I will be inventorying the stands to see the changes in growth in accordance to the various treatments of the forest.
 The stands that I will be sampling directly are C1 young, C2, C6 mid, C8 old and the Jeffers Brook site old and mid.
-This should account for changes based on age in the stands as well as allowing a better understanding of how nutrients are interacting with the forest and with each other.
+By including stands of different age groups across a geographic area, we hope to account for the difference in effectiveness of fertilization treatments at increasing stand growth rates.

 Methods: